 {225}

-We read in the First Epistle to the Corinthians 16: 15: &#8220;I beseech you, brethren (ye know the house of Stephanas that it is the firstfruits of Achaia and that they have addicted [devoted themselves in a formal manner] themselves to the ministry of the saints), that ye submit yourselves unto such, and to every one that helpeth with us and laboureth.&#8221;
+We read in the First Epistle to the Corinthians 16: 15: "I beseech you, brethren (ye know the house of Stephanas that it is the firstfruits of Achaia and that they have addicted devoted themselves in a formal manner] themselves to the ministry of the saints), that ye submit yourselves unto such, and to every one that helpeth with us and laboureth."

 I have then in the word of God very clear authorities for recognizing those who are in the position in question; I have rules for my conduct with regard to them, and for their conduct in the midst of the flock.
 I profit by them; and the flocks are called to profit by them.
-They can do so without pretending to be the *flock of God,|* whilst a great number of the faithful remain still outside their meeting, and that number among those perhaps who would be elders in reality if all were assembled; and they can do so without falsifying their position in the very serious way which would be the case if they pretended to be that which they are not.
+They can do so without pretending to be the *flock of God*¦, whilst a great number of the faithful remain still outside their meeting, and that number among those perhaps who would be elders in reality if all were assembled; and they can do so without falsifying their position in the very serious way which would be the case if they pretended to be that which they are not.
 They can do it without setting up that which God would put aside if He accomplished a complete work, for that would make them into a sect.
-They can enjoy according to God, all that God has given them, without denying the state of ruin of the visible Church&#8212;a state which has brought ruin on every side and the forgetfulness of which shews, alas! that the conscience is not reached by that which is near to the heart of Christ, and which ought to be to us deeply painful.
-The author of the tract &#8220;Are Elders to be established?&#8221; denies the possibility of obedience to the passages which we have just quoted.
+They can enjoy according to God, all that God has given them, without denying the state of ruin of the visible Church -- a state which has brought ruin on every side and the forgetfulness of which shews, alas! that the conscience is not reached by that which is near to the heart of Christ, and which ought to be to us deeply painful.
+The author of the tract "Are Elders to be established?" denies the possibility of obedience to the passages which we have just quoted.

 I am thoroughly convinced that the foundation thus laid in the word is the surest foundation, and that the walk which is directed according to this is the true walk.
 Thus, I can respect, according to the measure of their labour, those who are not fully manifested in the way demanded for the office, and without elevating, in a manner hurtful to himself, to a position which he cannot fill to the profit of others, one who does not possess all the qualities demanded for the charge.